Delicious Chocolate Covered Pretzels in Minutes

 Serve them at your party or make a chocolate gift basket.

 Give it a try.
 Make some homemade chocolate covered pretzels.
 I couldn't find any dark chocolate pretzels so I made my own.
 You can too.
-It's fun and easy to do.
-Then spruce them up with sprinkles.
-Give them as gifts.
-Or eat them all yourself!

-Return from Chocolate Covered Pretzels to Easy Chocolate Recipes
+Return to Easy Chocolate Recipes

 Return to Health Benefits of Dark Chocolate Home Page